-The local population of Dubai is welcoming and hospitable all year round, but there are still some factors you need to keep in mind while planning the trip.
-Let us together find out what is the best time to visit Dubai and why.
+The local population of Dubai, Abu Dhabi, and the United Arab Emirates in general is welcoming and hospitable all year round, but there are still some factors you need to keep in mind while planning the trip.
+Let us find out together what the best time to visit Dubai is and why.

 No one loves to be part of tourist crowds, and even Dubai with its advanced infrastructure has its limits.
-The peak tourist season generally starts in November and ends in March.
-During these months, the top places in the UAE and the top places to visit in Dubai get overcrowded, while the prices for flights and accommodation get higher.
+The peak tourist season generally starts when there is a temperature drop – in November – and ends in March, the month with the most mild humidity levels.
+Throughout the late autumn and winter months, and up to the end of March, the weather is pleasant and the heat is not overwhelming.

 This seasonality is mainly explained by local weather conditions that we are going to discuss in detail further on.
-The months between November and March are warm and nice, while the summer season and months closer to it are unbearably hot for most visitors.
+The months from November to March have the most pleasant weather, while the summer season and months closer to it are unbearably hot for most visitors.

 The perfect timing to visit Dubai is either right before the influx of tourists or right after it.
 Of course, October and April are noticeably hotter than the peak months, but if you’re willing to deal with the heat, you will get a much more relaxing experience.